 State Responsibility and Investment Protection in the Time of Pandemic

-Forthcoming in Rainer Hofmann, Julian Scheu, Stephan Schill, Christian Tams (eds), Investment Protection, Human Rights, and International Arbitration in Extraordinary Times (Nomos, 2021)
+In: Rainer Hofmann, Julian Scheu, Stephan Schill, Christian Tams (eds), Investment Protection, Human Rights, and International Arbitration in Extraordinary Times (Nomos, 2022)

 Date Written: October 1, 2020